 Prenuptial & Postnuptial Agreements

 If you are planning on getting married and wish to have certainty in protecting your pre-marital assets, then a prenuptial agreement can offer that.
-Our specialist prenuptial & postnuptial agreements solicitors can advice and assist in drawing up an agreement there is more likely to held up in court.
+Our specialist prenuptial & postnuptial agreement solicitors can advise and assist in drawing up an agreement that is more likely to held up in court.

 Prenuptial agreements are where a couple set out their rights in relation to their assets before marriage.
 This sets out their intention that these assets should not form part of the matrimonial assets.